xjtu-enre/ENRE-ts/packages/enre-feature-stat/README.md

 * `@LLMPowered`, it means that this metric requires interaction with the LLM.
-* `@intend?`, it means that this metric requires further investigation to determine the reason to use this feature.
+* `@intent?`, it means that this metric requires further investigation to determine the reason to use this feature.

 ## Feature Tags